-Maintenance could be better- by the splash pad there is a broken hole in the ground and other random things that should be addressed The lakeshore pays the lion's share and gets the least.
+The lakeshore pays the lion's share and gets the least.
 We hardly take the grand kids on weekends, as they are full of drunken renters and misbehaved teens and kids.

 I wish you would stop people from planting trees and blocking the right of ways.

 Do not let the pickleball group take over the ball diamond parking lot in Point Clark.
 Ball needs that space and pickleball is a huge distraction when so close to the ball diamond.
-At its closest, pickleball should be near the dog park if has to be the Not sure if this is your area but why were all the taps shut off at Station Beach?
-No where to rinse feet etc Kin Bruce needs bleachers replaced, playground equipment replaced and ball diamond maintenance.
+At its closest, pickleball should be near the dog park if has to be to the lot sure if this is your area but why were all the taps shut off at Station Beach?
+No where to rinse feet etc

+Kin Bruce needs bleachers replaced, playground equipment replaced and ball diamond maintenance.
 Lots of room for expansion.
-Playground equipment and bleachers were removed and nothing put back in its place, About a quarter of the pa
+Playground equipment and bleachers were removed and nothing put back in its place, About a quarter of the part of t